spaceybread/shiny-garbanzo/README.md

 - SSEC: Madison 43°04′29″N 89°23′03″W

 While I can't be certain, I believe the SSEC's (and by extension, the antenna's) location should not cause problems in attempting to recieve data from Arktika.

+## Arved's setup

+From this [article](https://www.rtl-sdr.com/receiving-x-band-images-from-the-arktika-m1-arctic-monitoring-satellite/).
+Connected to Arktika-M1's X-band downlink at 7865 MHz and this appears to be the only way to recieve imagery at the moment.
+Notably, this means having access to X-Band RF gear:
+- Low noise pre-amplifier
+- Downconverter
+- A high bandwidth SDR
+Arved's equipment:
+- A pre-amp by MITEQ (36dB gain, 1dB noise figure)
+- DK5AV compact X-Band downconverter (they made this themselves)
+- LimeSDR-USB

+He uses a Channel Master 2.4m prime focus dish in North Eastern Geramny and it produces around 9-10dB of SNR (signal to noise ratio) through SatDump.
+He also notes that an SNR > 5dB should have a decode but there is no forward error correction so decode does not automatically imply a clean image.